 Do you offer Learning Support?

 At Tanglin, we are an inclusive learning environment and believe that each child is entitled to a curriculum that facilitates their individual development and support which allows them to achieve their full academic potential.
 Most of the time, the learning needs of our students can be met by class teachers.
 However, at certain stages along their learning journey some students may need curriculum modification or specific intervention.
-Please see the following links for school specific information: Infant, Junior, Senior.
+Please see the following links for school specific information: Infant, Junior, Middle & Upper.

 What foreign languages can my child learn at school?